oscar-system/Oscar.jl/docs/src/Experimental/Singularities/space_germs.md

 ## [Generalities on Space germs](@id space_germ_generalities)

 The geometric notion of a space germ is a local concept.
-A space germ (X,x) at a point $x$ is an equivalence class of ringed spaces, each of which contains $x$ in its underlying topological space, and the equivalence relation is precisely the existence of an open neighbourhood of $x$ on which the spaces coincide.
+A space germ $(X,x)$ at a point $x$ is an equivalence class of ringed spaces, each of which contains $x$ in its underlying topological space, and the equivalence relation is precisely the existence of an open neighbourhood of $x$ on which the spaces coincide.

 Depending on the kind of ringed space in question, space germs arise in different forms: